Welcome to my tribute to Terrence Michael "Fox" Walsh a.k.a. Johnny Dole

 Terrence Michael “Fox” Walsh was a singer, song writer, musician, entertainer who is best known as the lead vocalist for Sydney based Punk Rock band Johnny Dole & The Scabs from 1977 – 1978.

-Terrence Michael Walsh (born: 6th November 1953 – died approximately: 9th August 1987) was born in Liverpool England and migrated to Sydney Australia in early 1962 with his mother Betty, affectionately known as “Vicki”, father John and brothers Raymond and Philip along with their sister Sandra.
+Terrence Michael Walsh (born: 6th November 1953 – died approximately: 9th August 1987, aged just 34) was born in Liverpool England and migrated to Sydney Australia in early 1962 with his mother Betty, affectionately known as “Vicki”, father John and brothers Raymond and Philip along with their sister Sandra.

 At first living in migrant hostels and not settling in any one place for quite some time they moved around the country till they took up residence in the Sydney suburb of Marrickville New South Wales.

 Coming from a family with a background in entertainment including his grandmother, Elsie Brown who was a vaudevillian style banjo player/entertainer who had won an award for England’s Premier Lady Banjoist.

 His father was a great dancer, could play piano and harmonica, sing a little and had people in stitches when he stood up and told jokes.

 Unfortunately his father had passed away from throat cancer so, was unable to encourage his young son.
 But it was in the genes and bursting to come out.
 So it was not surprising Terry showed a talent for singing, which was encouraged by his mother.
 During this time he entered many talent quests with his mother by his side encouraging him to be as good as he could.
 If he didn’t do too well his mother would say “Don’t worry, it’s just practice, you’re improving so much”.